obedm503/bootmark/docs/EXAMPLES.md

 ### use code

-in case you want to handle when parsing happens
+in case you want to handle when the parsing happens

 config properties are:
 - `fetch: '<url of markdown file to fetch>'`